cloudchentrial/Normos/README.md

-# Nodejs gRPC communication middleware for mmog server-to-server backend to archieve microservices style coding.
+# Nodejs gRPC communication middleware for mmog server-to-server
+This repository is a backend middleware to archieve microservices style coding.